 In this month of holidays and family gatherings, many of us are grateful to be with our loved ones.
-And some of us are longing to be with loved ones who are gone.
+Some of us long to be with loved ones who are gone.

 In March of this year, my dear friend Terry Campbell passed away at the ripe young age of 68.
 A poet and an actor, Terry was as sweet and soulful as they come.
 He was, as his obituary so aptly stated, “a fine governor of thought and language, inspiring depth in sharing.”

 “We will all lose each other,” Terry once wrote to a friend whose niece had died.
 “But in a sense I don’t really believe that.
 I feel that death is an illusion.
 Don’t be surprised if she visits you in a dream.
 Don’t be surprised if she seems radiant and beautiful and happy.
 And don’t believe it if others tell you it was only a dream.
 If you are blessed with such a dream, take it for the gift it is, and as further affirmation of love, which prevails, which always prevails.”

-Terry was found in his car, which had veered from his driveway a few feet from the front door of his home.
-He lived near a field where llamas graze in rural Chimacum, Washington, a tiny speck on the map near Port Townsend, a couple of hours by car from Seattle.
+Terry was found in his car, which had veered from his driveway into the woods.
+He lived near a field where llamas graze in rural Chimacum, Washington, a tiny speck on the map near Port Townsend, not far from Seattle.
 My heart was wrenched by the news.

-I met Terry when we both lived in Washington, D.C., in the late 1980s.
-It didn’t take us long to sense that we had a deep connection.
-His sense of humor was classic.
+I met Terry in Washington, D.C., in the late 1980s.
+It didn’t take long for us sense a deep connection.
+His sense of humor was disarming.
 When Terry said goodbye, it was, “Have fun storming the castle.”
 If someone said “I love you,” he replied, “I love you more.”
 He trafficked in puns, which were often punctuated with a “Ba-da-bing!” while he mimed a little drum/cymbals action.